 Second, firms can also explicitly justify their targeting decisions based on objective data.
 For instance, if a firm anticipated that a particular demographic group maintained stronger preferences for the promoted product, its managers might measure those preferences directly.
-Communicating those objective data to customers could confirm that group membership is actually correlated with (i.e., relevant to) preferences and increase the credibility of such claims (Ford, Smith, and Swasy 1990), thereby assuaging concerns about discrimination.
+Communicating those objective data to customers could confirm group membership is actually correlated with (i.e., relevant to) preferences (Shaddy and Shah 2021) and increase the credibility of such claims (Ford, Smith, and Swasy 1990), thereby assuaging concerns about discrimination.

-H{3a}: Factors that increase the perception that membership in a demographic category is relevant (i.e., diagnostic of preferences) moderate the effect of demographic targeting (vs. broad advertising) on perceptions of fairness.
+H{3a}: Factors that increase the perception that membership in a demographic category is relevant (i.e., diagnostic of preferences) attenuate the negative effect of demographic targeting (vs. broad advertising) on perceptions of fairness.